Why Having Bad Ideas is Important

 Life can be full of instructions and signs but they needn’t be dull or drab.
 Injecting humour into a situation engages people and makes them laugh.

 And I think this is a good thing.
-Unless that is there’s a line outside the toilets and the call of nature is shrieking loudly.
+Unless that is when there’s a line outside the toilets and the call of nature is shrieking loudly.

 Getting to the Gold